BryanChetcuti/cyber-mystery-lunch/README.md

   "seconds": 30
 }

+---
-🧑‍🤝‍🧑 Contributing
+## 🧑‍🤝‍🧑 Contributing

 Pull Requests welcome!

-Add new scenarios under public/data/
+- Add new scenarios under `public/data/`

-Improve UI/UX for host or players
+- Improve UI/UX for host or players

-File issues for bugs, ideas, or new features
+- File issues for bugs, ideas, or new features

+---
-📜 License
+## 📜 License

 MIT — free to use, hack, and share.
+---

-🎯 Roadmap
+## 🎯 Roadmap

- QR code join link
+- [ ] QR code join link

- Sound cue when timer hits 0
+- [ ] Sound cue when timer hits 0

- Persist results to KV/D1
+- [ ] Persist results to KV/D1

- Optional host PIN for extra control
+- [ ] Optional host PIN for extra control

+## 🙏 Acknowledgements

+This project was inspired by a colleague whose creativity gave me the push to try my own spin.
+Her approach showed how learning can be fun, fast, and memorable — this game is a small homage to that spark.